Last updated on April 11, 2019

 Transitioning from blowing up and down pentatonic scales to purposely crafting your solos by taking the chord changes into account can be frustrating for guitarists.
 It’s also a blow to the ego as you basically have to suck it up, slow down, and really pay attention to the notes you’re playing.
-The blues is a great starting point for playing over changes as, although you may not realize, you’re already doing it from day one; so, what I’d like to do here is make it more explicit and try to avoid some of that early frustration.
+The blues is a great starting point for soloing over chord changes as, although you may not realize, you’re already doing it from day one; so, what I’d like to do here is make it more explicit and try to avoid some of that early frustration.
 If you’ve tried playing over changes without too much success, read on because you may be missing the point.

 Thrill is Gone